 Galen of Pergamum was without doubt the most important physician of the period (200 CE).
 He reflected the Roman attitude by combining all the previous medical ideas together, thus creating an all-embracing medical theory.

-By that time human dissection was, once again, considered as a controversial and restricted practice.
+By that time human dissection was, once again, considered a controversial and restricted practice.
 Therefore, Galen derived most of his observations from animal dissections (pigs and monkeys) and only partly by studying the wounds of gladiators.
 He wrote volumes about anatomy and physiology and his writing dominated European medicine up to the 16th century.
 But his books were not so realistic.
 They were mainly descriptive and it is not certain if they included illustrations.

-In Medieval Europe the traditional “Wound Man” was almost the only anatomical theme.
+In medieval Europe, the traditional “Wound Man” was almost the only anatomical theme.
 Some attempts were made to record the human body objectively through carrying out forbidden dissections.
 However, nothing was done systematically.

 These elements stimulated artists to deepen their knowledge and to represent the human body accurately.
 However, like the rest of Renaissance art, medical illustration was a mixture of realism and idealism.
 This was the period in which the artist and the anatomist were not always the same person.
-In other words, the physician dissected, and some artists became free-lance medical illustrators.
+In other words, the physician dissected, and some artists became freelance medical illustrators.
 They often did this out of necessity (looking at and representing cadavers was not a comfortable task).
 However, in most instances, they gradually became more interested and disciplined themselves to this unusual job.
 In fact, they also gained a new understanding of the world.

 In this context, Leonardo is an exception.
 Among his endless list of interests, Leonardo also had a particular curiosity for the marvelous piece of engineering that is the human body.

 His anatomical illustrations came from his personal dissection of over 30 bodies, which he performed between 1489 and 1513.
-He often wrote about his natural disgust at having to working among corpses.
-Yet, for the love of science he created a brand new global anatomical portfolio.
+He often wrote about his natural disgust at having to work among corpses.
+Yet, for the love of science, he created a brand new global anatomical portfolio.
 This was possible thanks both to his skill and to his self-taught education.
 He drew plans and sections as in architecture and recorded details, as in engineering.
-At the same time his work showed the same realistic and accurate technique we see in his art.
-He created over 7000 sheets of sketches, but the orginals were never published.
+At the same time, his work showed the same realistic and accurate technique we see in his art.
+He created over 7000 sheets of sketches, but the originals were never published.
 Only 200 sheets appeared again in the 19th century and came into the public domain, being published in facsimile.
 Nevertheless, his contemporaries probably knew his anatomical research well.
 His work also influenced the field of medical illustration for the following decades.